eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-At an interval of 2 seconds, the AgentManager measures the global CPU load and the available free memory and sends them to the Ankaios server via an `AgentLoadStatus` message.
+At an interval of 2 seconds, the AgentManager measures the global CPU usage and the available free memory and sends them to the Ankaios server via an `AgentLoadStatus` message.

 Rationale:
 Available resources must be available in the cluster in order to enable dynamic scheduling, e.g., done by a workload.